 There are always other options

-Resellers work with a variety of vendors with Co-op/MDF programs that come in all shapes and sizes.
+Resellers work with a variety of vendors with Co-op advertising programs that come in all shapes and sizes.
 When provided with a variety of options, resellers are more likely to participate in the simplest programs that require the least amount of hurdles.
-If vendors want to entice their channel partners, a simplified Co-op/MDF strategy will be one that generates more fund utilization and participation.
+If vendors want to entice their channel partners, a simplified Co-op marketing strategy will be one that generates more fund utilization and participation.

 The channel ecosystem is competitive.
-Channel conflict, grey market activity, even the amount of partner participation all drills down to the level of complexity within a channel program.
+Channel conflict, gray market activity, even the amount of partner participation all drills down to the level of complexity within a channel program.

 Lack of top-of-mind awareness

-The trouble with this route of notifying partners is that it’s difficult to keep your funds top of mind when they have other funds from other funds to also be aware of.
+The trouble with this route of notifying partners is that it’s difficult to keep your funds top of mind when they have other funds from other vendors to also be aware of.

-Good partner relationships is the key to top-of-mind awareness.
+Good partner relationships are the key to top-of-mind awareness.
 A satisfied partner will be more willing to engage with vendors who provide instant gratification when claims are submitted.

 Advantages of automation

-Much like how automation has proven to generate ROI for inbound marketing strategies, an automated channel can increase partner utilization of Co-op/MDF while also addressing many of the concerns mentioned in this article.
+Much like how automation has proven to generate ROI for inbound marketing strategies, an automated channel can increase partner utilization of Co-op marketing programs while also addressing many of the concerns mentioned in this article.

-In conclusion, there are many benefits to Co-op/MDF automation.
+In conclusion, there are many benefits to automated Co-op marketing.
 One of the most acclaimed benefits is the ability to make strategic decisions based on current and past performances in addition to data that reflects true ROI.